ashinw/house-prj-pub/landscape/section-V-requirements.md

 ## Context

-Section V represents the frontyard for the property that leeds from the footpath to the front door.
+Section V represents the frontyard for the property that leads from the footpath to the front door.

 ![TO-BE landscape diagram](Landscape-TO-BE.svg)